 The statue overlooking the talks in Belarus

 In December 1994, I went to the Ministry of Defence in Whitehall to become Defence Staff Talks Secretary.
 It was a 'what it says on the tin' job, during which I organised 18 sets of talks with foreign MODs, nine at home, with countries such as Russia, France and Italy; and, more excitingly, nine overseas, in places such as Japan, Israel, Romania and Belarus.
-For a 3, 2 or 1 star, military or civilian delegation head, I was responsible for every aspect of the talks - date, venue, agenda, speakers, interpreters and hospitality, including the venue, menu and seating plans for the many meals.
+For a 3, 2 or 1 star, military or civilian delegation head, I was responsible for every aspect of the talks - date, venue, agenda, speakers, interpreters and hospitality, including the menu and seating plans for the many meals.
 No-one else was interested until the day the talks began, and they all forgot about them as soon as they finished, while I wrote the report and organised the next set.
 It could be pretty stressful, but it was also endlessly fascinating and, most of the time, I thoroughly enjoyed it.

 By Royal Appointment

 After exactly one year organising Defence Staff Talks, I was promoted to the rank of Wing Commander and given command of the University of London Air Squadron, the unit on which I'd been a junior instructor 10 years earlier.
 The appointment began and ended with an audience in Buckingham Palace, a building I never thought I'd see from the inside.
 Once again, I worked with and taught some very gifted people, including a young lady who would go on to be the first female Red Arrows pilot.
 Perhaps as a sign of a mid-life crisis, I also completed a parachute jump and ran the London Marathon for the first time.
 Less pleasantly, I presided over a board of inquiry into a fatal aircraft accident, a very sobering process.